American Illustration -American Photography

 RPS Project marks 75th anniversary of the end of the Holocaust

-Manfred Goldberg holding the painting of his murdered brother, and below, surrounded by his family today.
+Manfred Goldberg, below, surrounded by his family today.

 Holocaust survivors, alongside their children and grandchildren, were featured in new photographs which were released to mark Holocaust Memorial Day on 27 January.
-The project, a collaboration between the Holocaust Memorial Day Trust, Jewish News and the Royal Photographic Society (RPS) will be part of a new exhibition which will open later this year, bringing together 75 images of survivors and their family members to mark 75 years since the end of the Holocaust.
-The photographers, all from the RPS, included the RPS’s Patron, Her Royal Highness The Duchess of Cambridge, RPS Honorary Fellow Jillian Edelstein and member Frederic Aranda.
+The project, a collaboration between the Holocaust Memorial Day Trust, Jewish News and the Royal Photographic Society (RPS) will be part of a new exhibition which will open in August at the Imperial War Museum, bringing together 75 images of survivors and their family members to mark 75 years since the end of the Holocaust.
+The photographers, all from the RPS, includ the RPS’s Patron, Her Royal Highness The Duchess of Cambridge.

 Jillian Edelstein HonFRPS commented: ‘How do you survive having your humanity stripped away in a ghetto, a concentration camp, witness the murder of your family members, be reduced to an inked number in your skin, and still remain a creature of curiosity, generosity, kindness, humour, wit, intelligence and dignity.
 It almost beggars belief - but that is what I saw, and I hope managed to capture, in the eyes, the being and the spirit of my extraordinary sitters.
 A palpable hunger for the life that was almost stolen away from them.’